 Dr Marc-Alain Widdowson graduated from the University of Cambridge in Biological Anthropology and Veterinary Medicine and completed a MSc in Communicable Disease Epidemiology at the London School of Hygiene and Tropical Medicine.
 He is a seasoned infectious disease epidemiologist and has managed scientific projects throughout the world, with field experience living in Bolivia, Zimbabwe and the Netherlands.
 He has broad expertise in epidemiology, public health, laboratory science and One Health.
 The past 18 years, Marc-Alain Widdowson has worked for the US Centers for Disease Control and Prevention (CDC).
-He is currently Director of the Division of Global Health Protection at CDC-Kenya.
+He eventually became Director of the Division of Global Health Protection at CDC-Kenya.

 The appointment by the Board of Governors of ITM comes at a crucial time for the organisation.
 ITM has gone through substantial reform in recent years to strengthen the scientific foundations of its education, research and service delivery in tropical medicine and international health.
 Dr Cathy Berx, Governor of the Province of Antwerp and Chair of the Board of Governors of ITM, said: “The Institute of Tropical Medicine and the international context in which it operates are evolving.
 Through its many experts with plenty of field experience the Institute often punches above Belgium’s weight in health issues of global importance, conducting research on infectious diseases and outbreaks such as Ebola, leading efforts to control and eliminate diseases such as sleeping sickness, and studying how to improve access to life-saving health interventions for all.
 My sincere thanks go out to Bruno Gryseels for nearly a quarter of a century of inspired leadership.
 I am sure Marc-Alain Widdowson and all staff at ITM will do their best to reaffirm the Institute’s credentials as a point of reference in tropical medicine and international health.”